This article was updated on October 26, 2021.

 It’s been a volatile year for many brands, the Nike brand among them.
-During the heat of pandemic shutdowns in the spring of 2020, Nike sales plummeted 38%.
+During the heat of pandemic shutdowns in the spring of 2020 (and beyond), Nike sales plummeted 38%.
 Wall Street was bracing for the worst as foot traffic to malls remained slow and, well, far too many adults and kids are still working and schooling at home…barefoot.
 But, surprise!
 The sneaker giant trampled both earnings and revenue estimates by the end of summer.
 As a result, its stock jumped 12% and is trading near all-time highs.

 How did Nike master that feat?
 The company is thanking its digital strategy.
 Here are some of the lessons other brands may be able to glean.